Technical Support

 ㆍAfter a human model ‘which takes into consideration the torque actuator that is loaded on each joint’ was brought to RecurDyn, a dynamic model was established

-ㆍThe torque and motion range of joints required for a robot for each assigned motion can be estimated; proposed the motion range of actuator based on this estimation
+ㆍThe torque and motion range of joints required in a wearable robot for each assigned motion can be estimated; proposed the motion range of actuator based on this estimation

 Wearable Robots-RecurDyn